 Buttons and Cards now support Adaptive Cards 1.2May 20, 2020

 We've made several improvements to Buttons and Cards that we're pleased to share with you.
-Buttons and Cards, which use Microsoft's Adaptive Cards framework, add interactivity to messages in Webex Teams.
+Buttons and Cards, which use Microsoft's Adaptive Cards framework, add interactivity to messages in Webex.
 Starting today, you can now:

 - Design and build cards right here on Webex for Developers with an interactive Buttons & Cards Designer

 - Use new elements and properties from Adaptive Cards 1.2

 - Ensure that cards you've created are well-formed and will be sent without error with instant validation from the Messages API

 Buttons and Cards Designer

 The new Buttons and Cards Designer is now available here on Webex for Developers: https://developer.webex.com/buttons-and-cards-designer

 The designer lets you design cards with an interactive GUI.
 Once your card is ready, use the linked JSON to send your card.
 Spend less time worrying about the card's JSON syntax and spend your energy on more important tasks.